Microsoft Office shared tools: Clip Organizer

-Equation Editor
+Equations

 Equation Editor was a formula editor developed by Design Science that allowed users to construct math and science equations in a WYSIWYG environment, and was included in Microsoft Office and several other commercial applications.
 It was a simplified version of Design Science's MathType, evidenced with a dialog box enticing the user to upgrade to the full, paid version of the software.
 It could be used as a standalone program or as an embedded object from within applications that support OLE.
 Its feature set had not changed significantly since its introduction in Word for Windows version 2.0.

-Beginning with Office 2007, Equation Editor is no longer the default method of creating equations, and is kept for compatibility with old documents only.
-Instead, a reengineered equation editor is included, which is built into the document-editing part of the Fluent User Interface on core Office 2007 programs and all Office 2010 and 2013 programs, rather than accessed through a separate dialog and being treated as an OLE object in the document.
+Equation Editor is no longer the default method of creating equations, and is kept for compatibility with old documents only.

 In January 2018, Microsoft published a security update that completely removed the old Equation Editor for Office 2007, Office 2010, Office 2013 and Office 2016 when the update was installed, due to a vulnerability that was being actively exploited.

+Beginning with Office 2007, a reengineered math facility is included, which is built into the document-editing part of the Fluent User Interface on core Office 2007 programs and all Office 2010 and 2013 programs, rather than accessed through a separate dialog and being treated as an OLE object in the document.

+The new facility has been retronamed OfficeMath.